-Avoid the couch and make a designated workspace
+Avoid the Couch and Create a Designated Workspace

 1. Neck and shoulder rolls

 These stretches help to ease tension in the neck and shoulders.
-For the neck roll, sit straight and look forward, dropping your shoulders as you take deep breaths.
-Lower your chin to your chest and feel a nice stretch from the base of your shoulders.
-You can hold it for 20 seconds before proceeding to the next step.
-Slowly, roll your head to either side so your ear almost touches your shoulder, this will help to stretch neck and shoulder muscles.
+For the neck roll, sit straight and look forward, dropping your shoulders as you take several slow breaths.
+Lower your chin to your chest and feel a long stretch from the base of your shoulders.
+Hold this for 20 seconds before proceeding to the next step.
+Slowly roll your head to either side, so your ear almost touches your shoulder.
+This will help to stretch the neck and shoulder muscles.
 Move-in slow circles for 20-30 seconds.

-Rolling your shoulders forward for 20 seconds and then backward for another 20 can help loosen up your muscles and relieve tension.
-Repeat 3 times.
+Rolling your shoulders forward for 20 seconds and then backward for another 20 can help loosen up your muscles and reduce tension.
+Repeat three times.

 2. Chest stretches

-Sitting straight with your eyes forward, take a few deep breaths and slowly extend your arms upward.
-Hold this position for several breaths extending your fingers as well.
-Bring your arms down gently and place them behind your head so your elbows point outward.
-Gently squeeze your shoulder blades together and push your elbows back as far as you can, hold this position for 20-30 seconds.
-This stretch targets the chest, neck, upper back, and shoulders.
+Sitting straight with your eyes forward, take three deep breaths and slowly extend your arms upward.
+Hold this position for three seconds, and let the breaths extend into your fingers.
+Bring your arms down gently and place them behind your head, so your elbows point outward.
+Gently squeeze your shoulder blades together and push your elbows back as far as you can; hold this position for 20-30 seconds.
+This stretch will reduce the strain on your chest, neck, upper back, and shoulders.

 3. Office chair hip stretch

 This stretch reduces lower back and sciatic pain while working to increase flexibility in your legs and hips.
 Begin with your feet flat on the ground and sitting up straight.
 Take your right foot and rest it on your left knee.
-Lift the upper body and sit as tall as possible slightly leaning forward.
-Hold for 20 seconds before switching sides and repeat 3 times.
+Lift the upper body, sit as tall as possible, and slowly lean forward.
+Hold for 20 seconds before switching sides and repeat three times.

 4. Lower spinal stretch

-This stretch will benefit your long spinal muscles due to the sideways movement and allow you to feel a soothing release in your lower back.
+This stretch will help your spinal muscles due to the sideways movement and allow you to feel a tension release in your lower back.
 Begin with your muscles sitting evenly in your chair and feet flat on the ground.
-Rest your right arm on your lap or armrest while raising your left hand up into the air.
-Gently lean into your right side to create a curve with your body, hold for 30 seconds before switching sides.
-Repeat 3 times.
+Rest your right arm on your lap or armrest while raising your left hand into the air.
+Slowly lean into your right side to create a curve with your body and hold for 30 seconds before switching sides.
+Repeat three times.